Probate Document Preparation in Arizona

 - Once you have been given the right to act as personal representative, we will help catalogue and inventory the estate.
 After everything is inventoried, the catalogue list will be filed with the court.

 For uncontested Arizona probate, the process usually takes three to five months if the court appointed representative hires someone to assist them.
 For those who do not use professional help, the process can take as long as a year due to mistakes and misunderstandings.
-Also, if probate is filed incorrectly, there is a risk that assetsmight be lost to the state.
+Also, if probate is filed incorrectly, there is a risk that assets might be lost to the state.
 Although probate is seemingly straight forward, even small clerical errors can result in extreme delays.

 Before determining whether or not a probate is necessary, somebody must make a catalogue of all assets owned at the time of death.
 This is necessary because you must find out if anything is still titled in the person’s name after death.
 If the person has no assets or did not have any assets titled to them at time of death, then a probate is not necessary.
 One exception to this is if notice must be given to the decedent’s creditors to show that their estate is insolvent.

 It is highly recommended that you use professional help when going through the probate process.
-There is no law stating that you are required to use professional help, but the process is very complicated.
+However, we cannot give legal advice and everybody should make their own decision.
+But the process is very complicated.
 Even minor mistakes can result in extreme delays and potential loss of assets.
 For example, there are many words that are only used in a probate context and are unfamiliar to the layperson, resulting in unneeded complications when misunderstood.

 Will Senior Planning file probate for me?

-Senior Planning will assist from the initial filing all the way until the estate is closed.
-We will help catalogue the estate, administer the estate, help transfer any deeds, pay off final debts, and file the closing statement to close the estate for good.
+Senior Planning helps from the initial filing until an estate is closed.
+We help catalogue the estate, administer the estate, help transfer any deeds, pay final debts, and file the closing statement to close the estate for good.
 Although we cannot represent you in court, many probate cases are uncontested and do not necessarily need a litigator.
 If we cannot assist, we will let you know on the first phone call and can refer you to a probate lawyer if desired.